term-world/syllabus-template/CONTRIBUTING.md

 After you input the password for your `SSH` key you will have pushed the added content to the branch you were currently on.
 If you pushed content to a branch away from `main`, you can now make a `Pull-request` in `Github` by clicking on the `Pull-request` tab and creating a new `Pull-request` that compares your branch to `main`.
 From there you can evaulate the changes made and `merge` your branch with main.

 * If this is a group project then you will need the approval of your group members before you can merge.
 This is done by assigning your group members to approve your content in the `Pull-request`.

+## Backup policy reminder

+**While we may use this server to store code, you are responsible for using GitHub as your main backup.**

+In the event that the `term-world` server goes down for any unforeseen reason, your work may be lost.
+Though this server is backed up on a regular (i.e. weekly) basis, there is no guarantee that up-to-the-minute data for your work will be restored.

+Remember: to err is human; to back up your work is *divine*.